 Evolving health provision models to meet changing needs is also a feature of the expansion of private sector work.
-Actuaries work with other health professionals to find appropriate solutions for private medical insurance, income protection, critical illness, and long-term care insurance."xvi
+Actuaries work with other health professionals to find appropriate solutions for private medical insurance, income protection, critical illness, and long-term care insurance."
+(Institute and Faculty of Actuaries (IFoA))